mildsunrise/dm500-satip/README.md

 0 (labeled "CramFS + SquashFS" or similar).

 ## Usage

-Once the image is flashed, disconnect power from the DM500 for some seconds, then connect it again.
-This only needs to be done the first time.

 When powered, DM500 will obtain an IP by DHCP, and the SAT>IP server will start.
 To verify that it's working, browse to